-So this is valid for both steady and unsteady flows of an incompressible fluid, both unsteady and steady flows of an incompressible fluid.
-So that is something important for us to remember that this equation is in general true for both steady and unsteady flows, but it is applicable only for an incompressible fluid.
-We also saw that incompressible condition is valid when, in the last lecture, I would not go through this again.
-When the velocity typical magnitude of the velocity relative to the speed of sound is very very small, that is ratio of c is very very small compare to 1.
-That is the Mach number is small compare to 1, then the flow is incompressible.
-If you want know that derivation, you please refer to lecture number 20, the previous lecture, I would not derive this here again.
-So, for this course will be predominantly focusing only on incompressible flows, wherein the density of a fluid parcel does not change as you follow the fluid parcel.
-So our continuity equation will always take the form of a del dot v equal to zero.
-That is the velocity field, the velocity is a vector quantity and it varies at each and every point in space, in general in a flow.
-But what this means is that del dot v equals zero means is that the velocity v field vector field has no diverges in an incompressible flow.
-The velocity can vary at each and every point in space, but in such a manner that the divergence of the velocity vector always has to be zero.
+So that is something that is important for us to remember that this equation is in general true for both steady and unsteady flows, but it is applicable only for an incompressible fluid.
+We also saw that incompressible condition is valid, when in the last lecture I would not go through this again.
+When the velocity, typical magnitude of the velocity relative to this speed of sound is very very small that is ratio of v over c is very small compare to 1, that is the Mach number is small compare to 1, then the flow is incompressible.

+If you want to know the derivation you please refer to lecture number twenty the previous lecture I would not derive this here again so, for an incompressible, this course will be predominantly focusing only on incompressible flows wherein the density of a fluid parcel does not change as you follow the fluid parcel so our continuity equation will always take the form of del dot v equal to zero that is the velocity field the velocity is the vector quantity and it varies at each and every point in space in general in a flow but what this means is that del dot v equals zero means is that the velocity v field vector field has no divergence in an incompressible fluid.

-This is a very very rigorous and important constraint on the possible values which the velocity vector can take, because it cannot take any arbitrary values.
-It always has to satisfy the continuity equation del dot v equal to zero for an incompressible fluid, because it is essentially a statements of conservation of mass.
-So it is a very fundamental principle that no flow can violate.
-So although, we cannot show individual applications of continuity equation right now.
-What is important for us to understand is that the continuity equation must always be satisfied by any fluid flow.
-And for an incompressible fluid, it takes a simple form that the divergences of velocity filed is zero.
+The velocity can vary at each and every point in space but in such a manner that the divergence of the velocity vector always has to be zero this is a very very rigorous and important constraint on the possible values which the velocity vector can take because it cannot take any arbitrary values it always has to satisfy the continuity equation del dot v equals to zero for an incompressible fluid because it is essentially a statement of conservation of mass so it is a fundamental principle in that no flow can violate so although we cannot show individual applications of continuity equation right now what is important for us to understand is that the continuity equation must always be satisfied by any fluid flow and for an incompressible fluid it takes a simple form that the divergence of velocity field is zero.